 - Gathering evidence of the responsible party’s liability

-- Gathering evidence of the extent of your injuries
+- Obtaining evidence of the extent of your injuries

 - Negotiating with the insurance company on your behalf

-- Taking the case to court if the insurer does not make you a fair settlement offer
+- Taking your case to court if the insurer does not agree to a fair settlement

-A personal injury lawyer may also represent you on a contingency-fee-basis.
-This type of arrangement requires no up-front fees.
-Rather, the lawyer’s payment comes at the end of the case as a percentage of your settlement or court awards, if and when you win your case.
+Our attorneys represent clients on a contingency fee basis.
+This arrangement requires no up-front fees.
+Instead, the lawyer’s payment comes out at the end as a percentage of your settlement or court award if and when you win your case.